 Did you ever hear about these two tiny islands?
-They are both French territories in the Caribbean so technically the European Union!
+They are both French territories.
+St. Martin is an island in the northeast Caribbean Sea.
+St Pierre et Miquelon is a French archipelago south of Canada’s Newfoundland & north-east of Nova Scotia.
 Stamp provided by Dave from baldpacker

 No longer visited by anyone other than war journalists or NGO personnel, I have fond memories of Syria.
 I visited right after Ramadan, during the holidays of Eid that mark the end of the holy month of fasting and was mesmerized by the beauty of its heritage and the history from Babylonian times.
 I keep hoping that the country returns to peace real soon.

 The country where you can dive the largest wreck (The President’ ship), walkup to an active volcano rim, explore islands and get lots in completely remote parts of the Pacific.
-Vanuatu is more accessible and visited by Aussies and Kiwis but still a paradise like no other.
+Vanuatu, including the beautiful Efate Island is more accessible and visited by Aussies and Kiwis but still a paradise like no other.

 A country that is all too often associated with drug cartels and violence but which will hopefully return to normality soon.
 Check out their Caribbean islands, to die for.
-Stamp provided by Maya from Travel with the smile
+Rare passport stamps provided by Maya from Travel with the smile

 Like Syria, nobody visits Yemen today.
 I hope that the beautiful and irreplaceable architecture of Sana’a, the capital, listed as a UNESCO World Heritage Site, will still stand when conflict and war finally leave this fragile country.

-“Our stamp from Simferopol while it was still part of Ukraine, before the Crimea war.” – Robson from Love and road
+“Our stamp from Simferopol while it was still part of Ukraine, before the Crimea war.” – Rare passport stamps provided by Robson from Love and road

 “Another de facto country unrecognized by the UN, Somaliland.
 The “safe” part of Somalia.
 A common place to attain the Somaliland visa is at the Somaliland Mission in Addis Ababa.
 After touching down in Addis Ababa I headed to a residential area of the capital and found a large house which served as the Mission.
 After filling out a form, giving a couple of photos, and providing some money, I was rewarded with my visa after an hour’s wait.” – Ric from Global Gaz

 “This stamp is from Rano Raraku volcanic crater, part of Rapa Nui National Park.
 This is the location where Moai statues were carved from the rock.
-The stamp is given to anybody who wishes to have it in their passport, it’s in no way obligatory.” – Veronika from Travel Geekery
+The stamp is given to anybody who wishes to have it in their passport, it’s in no way obligatory.” – Rare passport stamps provided by Veronika from Travel Geekery

 “In Iran, female travelers need to wear a head scarf for their tourist visa picture.
-However, if the guys at the desk are feeling lazy, this is what your visa will look like instead.” – Liam from Rucksack Ramblings
+However, if the guys at the desk are feeling lazy, this is what your visa will look like instead.” – Rare passport stamps provided by Liam from Rucksack Ramblings

 The tiny One Foot Island, in the Cook Islands, is almost as small as the name indicates although it does not come from its size but rather a legend of a tragic past.
 A fun stamp to add to your collection.

-“A Pakistan entry stamp… and a Pakistan exit stamp very deliberately stamped over by a (petty) Indian customs official, in case you needed more proof of tensions between the two countries.” – Alex from lostwithpurpose
+“A Pakistan entry stamp… and a Pakistan exit stamp very deliberately stamped over by a (petty) Indian customs official, in case you needed more proof of tensions between the two countries.” – Rare passport stamps provided by Alex from lostwithpurpose

 One of the most interesting and stunning of the North Pacific countries is Palau, a heaven for divers from all over the world.
 Don’t forget to swim in jellyfish infested lake.
 Don’t worry, they don’t sting.